hkHarness Kit

 • Treat agents as teammates with job descriptions — clear description, scoped tools, specific purpose.

-• Limit write access — read-only agents for analysis/review.
+• Limit write access — read-only agents for analysis/review, write access only where needed.

 • Scope by path — restrict editable paths to prevent unintended changes.